-Heating and hot water Repair category 2 Notes The central heating boiler is on older lines, having been installed in 1999.
+Heating and hot water

+Repair category 2

+Notes The central heating boiler is dated and replacement should be envisaged in the not too distant future.
+The radiators are also dated.
 It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.

 Drainage

 Repair category 1

 Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
-The seller advises that all drainage pipework between the house and the driveway was replaced in 2005.